ABOUT THE EVENT

 - Organic orchard

-TRACK 19 Greenhouse: A greenhouse is a structure having walls, roof and is covered with a transparent sheet from all sides for the light to penetrate and reach the plants inside.
-Specific plants that require regulated climatic conditions are bred and grown in it.
-The benefits of having a greenhouse include successful transplant, fresh fruits and vegetables and ability to grow plants which otherwise would not have been able to survive in that climate.
+TRACK 19 Greenhouse: A greenhouse is a typical structure with walls and a roof and the frame is covered with a transparent sheet from all sides for the light to penetrate and reach the plants kept inside.
+Specific plants that require regulated climatic conditions are bred in it.
+The benefits of having a greenhouse include successful transplant, fresh fruits and ability to grow plants which otherwise would not have been able to survive in that climate.

 - Gas emissions